torvalds/linux/Documentation/dev-tools/kgdb.rst

 	set debug remote 1

-Remember if you continue in gdb, and need to "break in" again, you need to issue an other :kbd:`SysRq-G`.
+Remember if you continue in gdb, and need to "break in" again, you need to issue an other `SysRq-G`.
 It is easy to create a simple entry point by putting a breakpoint at ``sys_sync`` and then you can run ``sync`` from a shell or script to break into the debugger.